 Albert Mangelsdorff, Amon Düül II, Atomic Rooster, Beggars Opera, Billy Joel, Brinsley Schwarz, Buddy Miles Express, Country Joe McDonald, Curved Air, East Of Eden, Ekseption, Eri Foerster, Faces (didn’t play), Family, Frumpy, Home, Humble Pie, Jerusalem, Karthago, Linda Lewis, Lindisfarne, Max Merritt and the Meteors, Nazareth, New Riders of the Purple Sage, Osibisa, Pacific Gas & Electric, Pink Floyd, Quiver, Rory Gallagher, Roy Young Band, Sam Apple Pie, Savoy Brown, Spencer Davis, Status Quo, The Doors, The Incredible String Band, The Kinks, Tom Paxton, Uriah Heep, Wishbone Ash, Strawbs

 Although The Faces were supposed to headline one day, they failed to show up and Wishbone Ash played instead.
 Not a bad replacement!
-I wonder what The Doors were like with Jim.
+I wonder what The Doors were like without Jim.
 The two albums they put out were rather good, I thought, though quite different.

 While the place did turn into something of a quagmire, there were some great performances.
-CurveD Air have recently released their set from the festival and there’s long been bootlegs of Rory and Floyd
+Curved Air have recently released their set from the festival and there’s long been bootlegs of Rory and Floyd

 The two-part stage was set up by English stage managers and sound engineers.
-Stewards were armed with iron chains, fixed knives, steel pipes and knuckles, and they caused several bloody incidents.
-The meadow area on which some of the visitors camped - also directly in front of the stage - was boggy.
+Stewards were armed with iron chains, fixed knives, steel pipes and knuckle dusters, and they caused several bloody incidents.
+The meadow area on which some of the visitors camped - also directly in front of the stage (weird idea) - was boggy.
 The tents near the stage hindered visitors and had a negative effect on the acoustics .
 Even in the middle of the area, the music was difficult to hear.
 The toilet trucks were opposite the stage at the other end of the square, where the water points were also located.

 More than three hundred people had to be hospitalized for drug problems, and another 1200 received outpatient treatment, often for foot injuries from broken glass.
 Ouch.
 Bad vibes.
 Wear shoes, dudes!